alihaskar/ob/README.md

   proportional to the overall table depth, which could result in a frequency and logic overhead which could become a limiting factor in such a design.
-* A key observation in the implmentation of the proposed design is that only upto one entry may be added to or removed from a table at a particular time.
+* A key observation in the implementation of the proposed design is that only upto one entry may be added to or removed from a table at a particular time.
 As the table is sorted at the start of such operation, the re-sort operation can be carried out, essentially, in